Hurricane Jose's path: What you should know

 First there was Harvey.
 Next came Irma, followed later by Katia.
 Now – in the middle of the Atlantic Ocean – Hurricane Jose is waiting.

-Jose has weakened to a Category 1 storm, but it is expected to linger over the Atlantic for the next several days, according to forecasters.
+Jose has weakened to a Category 1 storm, but it is expected to remain at hurricane intensity over the southwest Atlantic and could potentially strengthen as it steers through a strange loop that may bring it toward the Bahamas and East Coast, according to forecasters.

 Jose is the fourth threatening hurricane to form over the Atlantic in the past few weeks.